DefinitelyRus/DefinitelyRus/README.md

 I am Rus.
 I do computer things including but not limited to: backend software development, home server design & administration, basic UI & UX design, and team management.
 Other than computer things, I also do more computer things such as: video production, flight simulators, and bricking laptops...
 3 times now.
 Please do hesitate to send me a message about computer things.
 Thank you.

 ## Background
-- Computer Science Graduate (Specialized in Intelligent Systems)
+- Computer Science Graduate (Specialized in Game Development)
 - Hyper Resonance Lead Engineer & Master Procrastinator

 ## Skills